barretoan/TestVM/README.md

 ## Welcome to GitHub Pages

+Hello World.
+I enjoy writing php code and creating new web apps.
+It is more of a hobby as I am a CNC Mechnical Engineer.

 You can use the [editor on GitHub](https://github.com/barretoan/TestVM/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.